numanhan/ImajBetUI/README.md

-# Automated test example in Java with Cucumber and Selenium WebDriver
+# Writing an Automation Project Using Cucumber, Selenium WebdriverIO,

 This project includes automation of login and sign up pages for imajbet.